ameer-aetony/ameer-aetony/README.md

 I'm a software developer with more than 4 years of experience.
-I have completed many projects using multiple technologies
+I have completed many projects using multiple technologies, and helped complete integrated projects

 - 🔭 Laravel
 - 🔍 Vuejs